 Therefore, I decided to retire that one right then and there.
 I set out to find the best underseat luggage options available, and after a long search, I settled on this really cool-looking Swiss Gear carry on:

 The entire point of this article is to take you through my process of weeding out all the options for the best underseat luggage (and believe me – there are a ton).
-Then, I’ll tell you all the things that I love and don’t love about the choice I made (the Swiss Gear 5902 backpack).
+Then, I’ll tell you all the things that I love and don’t love about the choice I made.

 But before I can do that, I need to explain to you my criteria for what I require in a carry on bag.
-It’ll help explain why I ditched The North Face bag for Swiss Gear:
+It’ll help explain why I went for a Swiss Gear:

 - It must be able to hold 1 weeks worth of clothes (not all that difficult for a simple guy such as myself).

 - It must fit under the seat in economy class